May 14, 2020

 ONLINE: Some advising teams are offering online appointments via either Skype or MS Teams.
 Please check your email for an email invitation from your advisor and follow the directions for connecting.
 Important note: you may need to download a program to connect online.
 Please click your meeting invitation in advance in order to leave time to download any necessary programs.

-NEW - KPU PARKING REFUNDS
+KPU PARKING REFUNDS

 As KPU shifts to remote learning and remote working in response to the COVID-19 pandemic, the need to be on campus is significantly diminished for our students and our employees.